maxyoung94/maxmedia-js-app-demo/README.md

 ESLint helps catch mistakes and enforce best practices.
 I am using the recommended settings for simplicity.
 I use ESLint Watch to add watching capabilites to my linting process.
 Added a linting script in npm scripts.

+Supports unit testing using Mocha and Chai.
+Want to move over to Jest eventually.